 Raspberry Pi 3 offers an inexpensive way to create a small yet effective media player.
 The good part about a Raspberry Pi 3 system is it takes up little space and consumes low energy.
 If you are looking for a fun and easy project, make a Kodi media player.
-These boxes may not be as responsive as a full blown system, but with a little tweaking they can preform quite well.
+These boxes may not be as responsive as a full-blown system, but with a little tweaking, they can perform quite well.
 Some of these Raspberry Pi boxes can also make a great streaming music box that can be tucked away to provide endless amounts of online streaming music content.
-There are some really nice all in one kits available that allow you to assemble your own media system.
+There are some really nice all in one kit available that allows you to assemble your own media system.

 All Raspberry Pis supports full 1080p (Full HD) video playback of the most commonly used codecs, support for most if not all Kodi add-ons, and reasonably responsive GUI performance.

 Choose an Operating System